MicrosoftDocs/sql-docs/docs/tools/synapse-pathway/synapse-pathway-behind-the-scenes.md

 ## Stage 2 - Augmented abstract syntax tree (AST)

 Synapse Pathway defines a common representation of all objects in an augmented Abstract Syntax Tree (AST).
-The Pathway AST includes metadata from other statements or fragements to assist in the proper conversion of a statement.
+The Pathway AST includes metadata from other statements or fragments to assist in the proper conversion of a statement.

 By not just tracking that a token is a function but rather the source system type requirement, the script generation components can make smarter decisions about translating to Synapse SQL.